 - If those creditors voting “no” comprise less than 25% of the value of claims filed, the creditors are deemed to have accepted the consumer proposal.

-- Once the creditors have accepted the , there is a 15-day waiting period that allows any interested parties (e.g., creditors, the trustee, or the OSB) to request that the bankruptcy court review the .
+Once your creditors have accepted your proposal, there is a 15-day waiting period that allows any interested parties (e.g., creditors, the Trustee, or the OSB) to request that the Bankruptcy Court review the .
 Once that 15-day period expires, the is deemed to be accepted by court.

-- If the is not approved by the creditors and the court, the debtor is essentially in the same position he was prior to filing – at the mercy of his creditors.
-In that event, he may have to consider filing for bankruptcy.
-As mentioned, the above scenario applies if a debtor’s non-mortgage debt does not exceed $250,000.
+If your proposal is not approved by the creditors and the court, you’d essentially in the same position he was prior to filing – at the mercy of your creditors.
+In that event, you may want to consider filing for bankruptcy.